 1. To get to the 'Automated Emails' page within the dashboard, click the 'Engage' tab and click 'Automated Emails'.

 2. When you open the ‘Automated Emails’ page you will see the ‘Settings' tab.

 3. Under the settings tab you will see and be able to modify your Email Domain and Support Email Address.
 You will also see the ‘Enable Emails in this Event’ toggle (Please note, even when disabled, essential system emails like Password resets and Grip Teams invitations will continue to function).
-If you do not have a Mailgun Domain please read this article.

 4. Next you will see 'Email Analytics'.
 Here you will see your processed emails, delivered emails, opened emails, clicked emails, total number of unsubscribes, and email open rate.